TommyJones/textmineR/cran-comments.md

   - MacOS 4m 56.6s for vignettes and 10m 4.9s total
   - win-builder (devel) 5m 53s for vignettes and 12m 16s total
   - win-builder (release) 5m 41s for vignettes and 11m 18s total

+In a future version, I plan to migrate the bulk of the vignette code to a stand- alone website, which will save the CRAN check farm CPU time.
+For now, I have greatly restricted the scope of vignette examples to keep rebuilding time lower.

 ### Test environments
 * local MacOS install, R 3.5.1